Jwsonic/Jwsonic.github.io/content/projects/maries.md

 ## Roll your own or use a prebuilt solution?

-First I considered using an off the shelf solution such as Shopify or Magneto.
+First I considered using an off the shelf solution.
 Creating a content management system and ordering system from the ground up is quite a bit of work.
+I did research into existing "shopping cart solutions" such as Shopify or Magneto.
 Unfortunately, none of the existing systems I could find were able to satisfy all of the requirements.

-## Development hows and whys
+To use an off the shelf solution I would need to extend the code base with a plugin in the language chosen solution was written in.
+Rather than go down a rabbit hole of foreign application architecture, undocumented features, and learning a new language, I decided to build the Marie's site from scratch.

+## Front End Structure

 The front end was built using AngularJS and Bootstrap 3.
-AngularJS's strength lies in its two-way data binding as well as the large selection of third party libraries.
-Functionality such as filtering a list of menu items based on a query or by type is fairly trivial to do in AngularJS.
-Coupling AngularJS with Bootstrap allowed me to rapidly set up, try out, and iterate the front end.
-Bootstrap is also created to be customizable out of the box, so changing how everything looked was no problem.
+AngularJS's strength lies in its two-way data binding as well as its large selection of third party libraries.
+Functionality such as filtering a list of menu items based on a search is fairly trivial to do in AngularJS.
+Coupling AngularJS with Bootstrap allowed me to rapidly set up, try out, and iterate different layouts.
+Bootstrap is designed to be customizable out of the box, so changing how everything looked was no problem.

+## Why Go?

 For the back end I chose to use the [Go](http://golang.org/) programming language.
 I had been using Go in my side projects for a while and I wanted to leverage Go's strengths of: